 - Enabled by default – When you create a new search campaign, Google Ads will opt you in to search partners by default.
 You will be targeting search partners unless you switch this feature off.
 The good news is, it’s easy to opt-out.
 Simply disable the feature on your campaign settings page:

 Is enabling Search Partners the right move for your business?

-Search Partners has been around for a while; it’s a feature that is accessible and easy to start using.
-It’s essential to understand whether it’s something that would benefit your business and unique strategy.
+Search Partners has been around for a while; it’s a feature that is accessible and quite easy to use for agencies and advertisers.
+So, how would it potentially improve your digital marketing strategy and performance?

 What are the potential benefits?

 We’ve listed what we think are the main pros of enabling search partners within your PPC campaigns.

 - Increased reach – You’ll be increasing your reach on existing search campaigns.

 - Cost-effective – Partner sites tend to produce cheaper clicks, meaning if your ads are successful – you could be improving your return on investment (ROI).